Animal Carcass Regulations in Alabama

 ## Animal Carcass Regulations in Ohio

-In Ohio, dead animal carcasses need to be removed in Within a reasonable time after knowledge (rules exist)
+In Ohio, dead animal carcasses need to be removed within a reasonable time after knowledge (rules exist)

 Often ≥4 ft in state code